 Can you put a frying pan in the oven?

-Instead of simply baking your food, the ability to pre-sear it on the hob can transform your dish, making it both faster to cook and more flavorful.
-Imagine crispy chicken thighs, braised lamb, or even roasted vegetables—pre-searing creates a delicious caramelized crust that the oven alone can't achieve.
-That's why we've written this guide with all the tips you need to use your pan in the oven.
+When we think of oven cooking, the first images that come to mind are often those of cast iron casseroles, cake tins, or even ceramic oven dishes for roasting our Sunday roasts.
+However, the use of a frying pan in the oven is often underestimated, which is both surprising and unfortunate, especially when you realize the impact an oven-safe pan can have.
+Instead of simply cooking your food, the ability to sear it beforehand on the stovetop can transform your dish, making it both faster to cook and more flavorful.
+Imagine crispy chicken thighs, braised lamb, or even roasted vegetables—pre-searing creates a delicious caramelized crust that the oven alone cannot achieve.
+That's why we've written this guide with all the necessary tips for using your pan in the oven.

-1. Handles and lid:
+1. Handles and Lid:

 2. The material and thickness of your pan: